ryantd42/NY-Legislative-Git/2023/A1526B-2023/bill.md

   Section  1.
 Section  3641 of the education law is amended by adding a new subdivision 18 to read as follows:
   18. SCHOOL RESOURCE OFFICER GRANT.
-A. FOR THE TWO  THOUSAND  TWENTY- THREE--TWO THOUSAND TWENTY-FOUR SCHOOL YEAR AND SUBSEQUENT SCHOOL YEARS, ELIGIBLE  SCHOOL  DISTRICTS  SHALL  RECEIVE  GRANTS  IN AID EQUAL TO ONE HUNDRED PERCENT OF THE COMBINED ANNUAL SALARIES PAID TO SCHOOL  RESOURCE OFFICERS EMPLOYED AT SCHOOLS IN THE DISTRICT.
+A. FOR THE TWO  THOUSAND  TWENTY- FOUR--TWO  THOUSAND TWENTY-FIVE SCHOOL YEAR AND SUBSEQUENT SCHOOL YEARS, ELIGIBLE SCHOOL DISTRICTS SHALL RECEIVE  GRANTS  IN  AID  EQUAL  TO  ONE HUNDRED  PERCENT OF THE COMBINED ANNUAL SALARIES PAID TO SCHOOL RESOURCE OFFICERS EMPLOYED AT SCHOOLS IN THE DISTRICT.
   B. FOR PURPOSES OF THIS SECTION, THE TERM  "SCHOOL  RESOURCE  OFFICER" SHALL  MEAN  A  SCHOOL  RESOURCE  OFFICER, SCHOOL SAFETY OFFICER, SCHOOL SECURITY OFFICER, SCHOOL POLICE  OFFICER,  OR  ANY  OTHER  SUBSTANTIALLY SIMILAR  POSITION OR OFFICE, THAT IS DESIGNED TO PROVIDE IMPROVED PUBLIC SAFETY AND/OR SECURITY ON SCHOOL GROUNDS.
 SUCH SCHOOL  RESOURCE  OFFICER MAY  BE  A  RETIRED  POLICE  OFFICER, A RETIRED STATE TROOPER, A RETIRED DEPUTY SHERIFF, A STATE TROOPER, A POLICE OFFICER  IN  THE  ACTIVE  DUTY SERVICE  OF  A  TOWN, CITY OR VILLAGE, OR A DEPUTY SHERIFF FROM A COUNTY SHERIFF'S DEPARTMENT.
   § 2.
 Paragraph h of subdivision 4 of section 1950 of the education law is amended by adding a new subparagraph 14 to read as follows:
-  (14)  TO  ENTER  INTO  CONTRACTS WITH LOCAL POLICE ENTITIES TO PROVIDE SCHOOL RESOURCE OFFICERS, AS SUCH TERM IS DEFINED IN  SUBDIVISION  EIGH- TEEN  OF  SECTION THIRTY-SIX HUNDRED FORTY-ONE OF THIS CHAPTER, PROVIDED THAT THE COSTS OF SUCH SCHOOL RESOURCE OFFICERS SHALL  BE  ELIGIBLE  FOR

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD05185-02-3
+  LBD05185-05-4
- A. 1526--A  2
+ A. 1526--B  2

- GRANTS  TO  THE  SAME  EXTENT  AND  ON THE SAME BASIS AS ELIGIBLE SCHOOL DISTRICTS PURSUANT TO SUBDIVISION EIGHTEEN OF SECTION THIRTY-SIX HUNDRED FORTY-ONE OF THIS CHAPTER.
+  (14) TO ENTER INTO CONTRACTS WITH LOCAL  POLICE  ENTITIES  TO  PROVIDE SCHOOL  RESOURCE  OFFICERS, AS SUCH TERM IS DEFINED IN SUBDIVISION EIGH- TEEN OF SECTION THIRTY-SIX HUNDRED FORTY-ONE OF THIS  CHAPTER,  PROVIDED THAT  THE  COSTS  OF SUCH SCHOOL RESOURCE OFFICERS SHALL BE ELIGIBLE FOR GRANTS  TO  THE  SAME  EXTENT  AND  ON THE SAME BASIS AS ELIGIBLE SCHOOL DISTRICTS PURSUANT TO SUBDIVISION EIGHTEEN OF SECTION THIRTY-SIX HUNDRED FORTY-ONE OF THIS CHAPTER.